-Cost of rentals and financing

-(Dollars in millions) 1998 1997 % change
+Cost of rentals and financing (Dollars in millions) 1998 1997 % change \$419 \$401 4% Percentage of rentals and financing revenue 26.5% 26.2%

-\$517 \$451 15%

-Percentage of rentals and financing revenue 30.2% 28.2%

-Cost of rentals and financing, as a percentage of rentals and financing revenue, increased two percentage points.
-While the cost of rentals was essentially flat with 1997, the cost of financing increased due to higher costs at our mortgage servicing business.
-The declining interest rate environment and higher mortgage prepayment activity resulted in larger amortization expenses of mortgage servicing rights, as well as an impairment charge of \$10.3 million for the year.
-The ratio also increased due to lower revenues in the Capital Services segment, reflecting the company's continued focus to reposition this business.
+Cost of rentals and financing, as a percentage of rentals and financing revenue, increased slightly.
+While the cost of rentals was essentially flat with 1997, the cost of financing increased due to lower revenues in the Capital Services segment, reflecting the company's continued focus to reposition this business.

-Selling, service and administrative expenses were 34% of revenue in 1998 compared with 35% in 1997.
+Selling, service and administrative expenses were 35% of revenue in 1998 compared with 36% in 1997.
 Continued emphasis on controlling expense growth while growing revenues resulted in an improvement in this ratio.
 This was the sixth consecutive year of improvement in our selling, service and administrative cost to revenue ratio, excluding a charge in 1996 to exit the copier business in Australia.
 The company is in the process of an enterprise-wide resource planning initiative and has incurred expenses to comply with Year 2000 systems issues, which have partially offset the improvement in this ratio.